You are here

 - 3.0 in language study at Cornell (if your coursework abroad will be in a foreign language).

 good academic standing

-- Good academic standing must be maintained in semester, until departure.
+- Good academic standing must be maintained, until departure.

 - Any grades of "Incomplete" must be resolved before studying abroad.